10 Taipei Beaches and Coastal Parks Worth Checking Out

 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-One of the many, many reasons to visit Taiwan is that is really close some incredible beaches.
-This comes as no major surprise, since there is no point on this island nation of Taiwan that is more than 110 kilometers from the sea.
+One of the many reasons to visit Taiwan is for its beaches.
+This comes as no major surprise, since there is no point on this island nation that is more than 110 kilometers from the sea.

 Below I’ve selected the best beaches in Taipei.
 To be clear, none of them are in Taipei City, but they can all be accessed by car or public transportation in two hours or less from the city center.
 Most are located in New Taipei City, the sprawling city that surrounds Taipei City, or Keelung City and Yilan County on the east coast of Taiwan.